theforeman/foreman-tasks/README.md

 -------------

-Although, the history of tasks has an auditing value, some kinds of tasks can grow up in number quite soon.
-Therefore there is a mechanism how to clean the tasks, using a rake command.
+Although, the history of tasks has an auditing value, some kinds of tasks can rapidly increase.
+Therefore, there is a mechanism for how to clean the tasks which is done by using a rake command.
 When running without any arguments, the tasks are deleted based on the default parameters defined in the code.